What is Rebound?

 Rebound Guides are available to meet by Zoom or in person and all in person meetings will adhere to current Ontario Provincial Public Health Guidelines.
 All introductory meetings with a Rebound Guide are conducted online.

 Long Term Support: If you are looking for long-term support throughout the term from a highly trained peer who can help keep you accountable to your fall and winter courses, please register for the Rebound Program and meet with a Guide weekly.
-Registration for our mentoring program is open for the summer semester.

 Please note, the student staff are not counselors or tutors, but they are here to listen to any concerns or talk things out.